Fun Facts on Rome

 It Was Founded in 753 BCE

-Rome is a really ancient city.
+One of the best facts on Rome is that it’s a really ancient city.
 It was found all the way back in 753 BCE by a figure who is known as Romulus.
 The Roman legend tells the story that Romulus had a twin brother by the name of Remus.
 These children were abandoned around the area where Rome would be founded when they were just babies.
 A friendly she-wolf took pity on these babes and raised them as her own.

 Once the two brothers matured to adulthood, it is said that Romulus killed his brother Remus.
 He went on to found and rule over the city of Rome.
 Of course, a lot of this story seems as if it is more mythology than true ancient history.
 Regardless, it is interesting to know that the legend behind the founding of Rome is so dramatic.